container-job-runner/container-job-runner.github.io/_posts/quick-start/local-jobs/2020-09-14-5-copying-results.md

 sent 187 bytes  received 38 bytes  450.00 bytes/sec
 total size is 281  speedup is 1.25
 ```
-Your project directory will now contain the output files from both your jobs.
+Your project directory will now contain the output files from both the jobs you ran earlier.
 ```console
 $ ls
 output-1600506296.txt	output-1600506832.txt	script.py